Federal Guidelines for Workplace Safety Drills

 Further Reading

-Sometimes, making smart decisions about workplace safety is all about having access to data: When you understand, for instance, which accidents are most prevalent, it can make it easier to know what types of safety practices you should be focusi...
+Sometimes, making smart decisions about workplace safety is all about having access to data.
+When you understand which accidents are most prevalent, it becomes easier to prioritize safety practices that decrease injuries and reduce risk-related cos...

-In recent years, team building has gained a foothold in corporate America as a fun and effective management tool.
-To be successful in the business world, employees must be able to effectively plan and execute programs as a team, communicate clearly, ...
+In recent years, team building has gained a foothold in corporate America as a popular management tool.
+To be successful, employees must be able to plan and execute programs as a team, communicate clearly, use resources efficiently, and adapt to ch...